 Open archives - based on the ArXiv preprint-servermodel

 Compulsory literature is in principle available in the University Library, for example, Research methods in psychology.
-These books are recognizable as' Course literature (SAME DAY RETURN) and available through the lending desk.
+These books are recognizable as MAIN OPEN Course literature (ONE DAY LOAN) and available through the lending desk.
 If available as an e-book such as The qualitative interview it can be found and read online via LibSearch.

 DSM Library contains the reference works DSM-5: Diagnostic and Statistical Manual of Mental Disorders; Handbook of Differential Diagnosis; Clinical Cases.

 Sage Research Methods a tool for researchers, teachers, and students to assist in research projects.
 It offers qualitative and quantitative methods of research techniques.